randerzander/HiveToPhoenix/README.md

 typeMap exists because Hive types and Phoenix types are not 1 to 1. "string|varchar" means that "string" types in the source table will be mapped to "varchar" types in the Phoenix table.
 Hive and Phoenix types are evolving, so the user is free to update this typeMap field.

+**Note**: The following example assumes there are no existing Hive or Phoenix tables named "test".
 Example:
 ```
 hadoop fs -put test/input/ .